aep-dev/aep.dev/GOVERNANCE.md

 ## Article I: Purpose

-1. The API Extension Proposals (AEP) project exists to help developers and organizations build clear, consistent network APIs and clients by providing an extensible set of design guidelines (AEPs) and an ecosystem of tools to apply those rules in practice.
+1. The API Enhancement Proposals (AEP) project exists to help developers and organizations build clear, consistent network APIs and clients by providing an extensible set of design guidelines (AEPs) and an ecosystem of tools to apply those rules in practice.